changeworld/azure-docs.ja-jp/articles/sql-data-warehouse/sql-data-warehouse-tables-temporary.md

 ;
 ```

+> [!NOTE]
->[AZURE.NOTE] `CTAS` is a very powerful command and has the added advantage of being very efficient in its use of transaction log space.
+> `CTAS` is a very powerful command and has the added advantage of being very efficient in its use of transaction log space.
+>
+>

 ## <a name="dropping-temporary-tables"></a>Dropping temporary tables
 When a new session is created, no temporary tables should exist.
 However, if you are calling the same stored procedure, which creates a temporary with the same name, to ensure that your `CREATE TABLE` statements are successful a simple pre-existence check with a `DROP` can be used as in the below example:

 ```sql